This Easy Teriyaki Marinade uses simple ingredients mixed for incredible flavor! Great for meats and vegetables!

 Related Article: Ten Simple Meals for Fall

-The vinegar will start to actually cook the seafood after that time period, and that ain’t good eats with this recipe.
+The vinegar will start to actually cook the seafood after that time period, and that isn’t good eats with this recipe.
 Also, if using beef, you can substitute red wine vinegar for the white vinegar to give it a more hearty taste.
 Beef can stand up to red wine vinegar well.

 Easy Teriyaki Marinade